IUREDCap/redcap-etl/docs/DeveloperGuide.md

 the Basic Demography REDCap project that has the data for the
 tests:

-1. In REDCap, create a project using the
+1. In REDCap, create one project using the
-   "Upload a REDCap project XML file" option, and specify the following file from REDCap-ETL:
+   "Upload a REDCap project XML file" option, for each of the following files from REDCap-ETL:

         tests/projects/BasicDemography.REDCap.xml
+        tests/projects/RepeatingEvents.REDCap.xml

-2. Request an API token for the project you just created (or create a token if you are an admin).
-The token needs to have export permission.
+2. Request API tokens for the projects you just created (or create tokens if you are an admin).
+The tokens needs to have export permission.

-The next thing you need to do is to create the configuration file for the Basic Demography project:
+The next thing you need to do is to create the configuration files for the tests:

-1. Copy the basic demography configuration and transformation rules files from the tests/config-init directory to the tests/config directory, for example, from the top-level directory:
+1. Copy the configuration and transformation rules files from the tests/config-init directory to the tests/config directory.
+From the top-level directory:

         cp tests/config-init/basic-demography.ini tests/config
         cp tests/config-init/basic-demography-rules.txt tests/config
         cp tests/config-init/basic-demography-2.ini tests/config
+        cp tests/config-init/repeating-events.ini tests/config
+        cp tests/config-init/repeating-events-rules.txt tests/config

-2. Edit the tests/config/basic-demography.ini and
-   tests/config/basic-demography-2.ini files, and set the following properties to appropriate values:
+2. Edit the .ini files that were copied to the tests/config/ directory, and set the following properties to appropriate values:

     1. __redcap_api_url__ - set this to the URL for your REDCap's API.
 Be